-The Vegetation and Biodiversity On-farm project will benefit target threatened mammals, adding to the matrix of habitat in the landscape, particularly in the Northern Midlands.
-The project will focus on supporting landholders in protecting remnant vegetation and planting diverse native species.
+The Vegetation and Biodiversity On-farm Project will benefit target threatened mammals, particularly in the Northern Midlands, by supporting landholders to protect remnant vegetation and plant diverse native species.

 Native vegetation on-farm is important in delivering services to farmers but it is also essential in securing landscapes for threatened species.
 Activities such as clearing, over-grazing, timber and flora harvesting, landscape fragmentation and fire regimes can lead to a decline in condition and fragmentation of remnant vegetation and important habitats.
 Riparian and wetland vegetation communities are particularly vulnerable to habitat loss, and modification and clearing of riparian and wetland vegetation or degradation of these habitats by uncontrolled stock access has a direct impact on water, estuaries, coastal and marine assets.

-Delivery of the project will build on our experience and relationships with landholders and partners to deliver prioritised vegetation and biodiversity outcomes with additional public benefits (such as water and air quality improvements), facilitate a targeted community grant process to promote adoption of enhanced on-farm vegetation and biodiversity management practices and support a farmer extension program to build landholder skills and capacity to undertake native vegetation management.
+Delivery of the Vegetation and Biodiversity On-Farm Project will build on our experience and relationships with landholders and partners to deliver prioritised vegetation and biodiversity outcomes.
+The project has additional public benefits such as water and air quality improvements, and facilitates a targeted community grant process to promote adoption of enhanced on-farm vegetation and biodiversity management practices.
+The project also supports a farmer extension program to build landholder skills and capacity to undertake native vegetation management.